This post may contain affiliate links. If you buy through the link, I may earn a commission. Learn More.

 What’s on a Babysitter Checklist?

-Even if you don't use our babysitter checklist template and you make your own, there are a couple things you'll want on it.
+Even if you don’t use this babysitter checklist template and you make your own, there are a couple of things you’ll want on it.

 With cell phones being as widespread as they are, you might not think this is important.

 Sometimes it’s good to still have a physical location people can find you if needed.

 Seems obvious, but still needs to be said.

 Make sure to put down your cellphone along with your spouse.

 Do you like to text?
 Or are you a don’t text me just call me type of person?